vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/introduction.md

 However, the previous identities do not correctly and uniquely describe our sequence because:

-  1. The equations are not cyclic: When we evaluate the identities at $\omega^8$:
+  1. The registries are not cyclic: When we evaluate the identities at $\omega^8$:

     \begin{aligned}
     A(\omega^9) &= A(\omega) = 0 \neq  21 = B(\omega^8), \\